National Center for Women's Health

 Reversal of tubal ligation

-The St. Pope Paul VI Institute Infertility Program, one of the few that exists in the United States, is a disease-based approach which recognizes that "all infertility (or other reproductive problems) are caused by some type of organic or functional disease process."
-Unlike the current medical approach which typically involves limited evaluation, patients at the St. Pope Paul VI Institute will receive a complete evaluation and a sound explanation as to why they are having problems achieving or maintaining a pregnancy.
+The Saint Paul VI Institute Infertility Program, one of the few that exists in the United States, is a disease-based approach which recognizes that "all infertility (or other reproductive problems) are caused by some type of organic or functional disease process."
+Unlike the current medical approach which typically involves limited evaluation, patients at the Saint Paul VI Institute will receive a complete evaluation and a sound explanation as to why they are having problems achieving or maintaining a pregnancy.
 The organic or functional causes of infertility can be relatively easily diagnosed and treated.

 Causes of Infertility (Organic or Functional)